Posted by Todd Hockenberry ● Jan 20, 2016

 What’s Next for MSI

-Targeted content is the key and we will continue to monitor the target customers and answer the questions they are asking and provide expertise where it is needed.
+Targeted content is the key, and we will continue to monitor the target customers, answer the questions they are asking, and provide expertise where needed.

-There are a number of initiatives planned for the next year for MSI focused around content creation including accelerating blogging frequency by adding posts answering customer questions, case studies, and continuing to define the details of applications and results derived by the users of MSI’s equipment.
+There are a number of initiatives planned for the next year for MSI focused on content creation, including accelerating blogging frequency by adding posts answering customer questions and case studies and continuing to define the details of applications and results derived by the users of MSI’s equipment.

-MSI is also developing new equipment based on feedback from the leads and contacts developed through inbound marketing.
+MSI is also developing new equipment based on feedback from the leads and contacts generated through inbound marketing.

 About Todd Hockenberry